da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

        adapters to the storage and presentation layer.
     -DappHome=[appHome]  **no ending slash!!!**

-    [...]/DNSCore/ContentBroker - this is the local clone of the DNSCore git repository which you can place somewhere
-        onto your file system (which is what the [...] should indicate) [appHome] - appHome is the full physical path to a local installation of the ContentBroker which automatically gets installed by the test system in order to run the automated acceptance tests.
+    [appHome] - appHome is the full physical path to a local installation of the ContentBroker which automatically gets installed by the test system in order to run the automated acceptance tests.